xwang112358/WelQrate/README.md

 # Train the model
 train(model, AID1798_dataset_2d, config, device)
 ```
-Please check out `example.py` for more details.
+Please check out `example.py` for more examples.

 ## Citation
 If you find our work helpful, please cite our paper: